AntoniosRaptakis/PySpark-MLlib-vs-Scikit-Learn-A-regression-and-classification-instance/README.md

 ##### With PySpark
 <img width="600" alt="Dataset_PySpark" src="https://user-images.githubusercontent.com/86191637/227226436-81a29685-36fe-4198-b168-30277a207bf7.png">

+The features:
+- customerID: identity of the customer
+- gender: what is the gender of the customer (Female/Male)
+- SeniorCitizen: Is the customer a senior citizen?
+(0/1)
+- Partner: Does the customer have a partner?
+(Yes/No)
+- Dependents: Has the customer dependents?
+(Yes/No)
+- tenure: Number of months the customer has stayed with the company
+- PhoneService: Does the customer have a phone service?
+(Yes/ No)
+- MultipleLines: Does the customer have multiple lines or not (Yes, No, No phone service)
+- InternetService: Does the customer have multiple lines or not (Fiber, DSL, No)
+- OnlineSecurity: Has the customer purchased online security option in the contract?
+(Yes/No/No internet service)
+- OnlineBackup: Has the customer purchased the online back-up option in the contract?
+(Yes/No/No internet service)
+- DeviceProtection: Has the customer purchased the device protection option in the contract?
+(Yes/No/No internet service)
+- TechSupport: Has the customer purchased the technical support option in the contract (Yes/No/No internet service)
+- StreamingTV: Has the customer purchased streaming TV option in the contract?
+(Yes/No/No internet service)
+- StreamingMovies: Has the customer purchased streaming movies?
+(Yes/No/No internet service)
+- Contract: What type of contract does the customer have?
+(Month-to-Month/One year/Two year)
+- PaperlessBilling: Is the bill paperless?
+(Yes/No)
+- PaymentMethod: what is the payment method?
+(Electronic check/Mailed check/Bank transfer/Credit card)
+- MonthlyCharges: the monthly charges of the customer
+- TotalCharges: the total charges of the customer
+- Churn: Is the customer going to churn?
+(Yes/No)

 # Data Cleaning
 ##### Dataset basic information with Pandas
 <img width="300" alt="info_pandas" src="https://user-images.githubusercontent.com/86191637/227229830-e2bf9f54-5f81-4f4b-bf7b-cb5a0e5e798e.png">